ajv-validator/ajv/README.md

 # ajv - Another JSON Schema Validator

-One of the fastest JSON Schema validators for node.js.
+One of the fastest JSON Schema validators for node.js and browser.

 It uses precompiled [doT templates](https://github.com/olado/doT) to generate super-fast validating functions.